iterative/dvc.org/content/docs/command-reference/cache/index.md

 ## Description

-At DVC initialization, a new `.dvc/` directory will be created for internal configuration and cache
+At DVC initialization, a new `.dvc/` directory is created for internal configuration and cache
 [files and directories](/doc/user-guide/dvc-files-and-directories) that are hidden from the user.